Smithdown Road: Commerce

 The upper part of Smithdown Road provides the official border line between the Liverpool districts of Wavertree (L15) and Toxteth (L8) and these areas have seen tremendous growth, especially since 2008 when Liverpool won the European Capital of Culture award.
 The lower part of Smithdown Road provide borders between Wavertree (L15) and the Sefton Park (L17) and Mossley Hill (L18) districts of Liverpool.

+The road is also home to Belzan, which The Good Food Guide has named as one of Britain's hundred best local restaurants.
+The Michelin Guide noted its "unassuming location".

 Music

 Penny Lane junction, the subject of the Beatles song "Penny Lane", is situated at the junction of Smithdown Road, Smithdown Place and Penny Lane.
 A song called "Smithdown Road" appeared on the second album of Liverpool band Tramp Attack, inspired by the band's experiences of living there after leaving home.
 Liverpool band The Vernons' 1989 album was entitled Smithdown Road.
 The Liverpool band The Christians recorded "Greenbank Drive" (junction of Ullet and Smithdown Roads) in 1990.
 It reached #63 in the UK charts.

 It is also home to the annual Smithdown Road Festival, with local bars and cafes hosting almost 200 bands every year.